-D # Date Requester Questions/Comments Response Responder Date Responded Response Status 5.34 2/26/2020 Mike Moran Does the slide showing truck trips per day reflect the number for one shaft or for multiple shafts?
-Are all of the shafts constructed simultaneously or is their construction staggered?
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 5.34 2/26/2020 Mike Moran constructed simultaneously or is their construction staggered?
 The data in the presentation was shown for one launch, maintenance, or reception shaft site.
 The launch shafts would be located approximately 15 miles from the reception shaft with maintenance shafts located approximately every 5 miles between the launch and reception shafts.
 Several tunnel boring machines could be operating at launch shafts simultaneously; however, the schedules have not been completed at this time.
-Gwen Buchholz 3/11/2020 Responded 5.35 2/26/2020 Mike Moran Would construction of the maintenance and reception shafts utilize the same staging areas (parking lots, roads, etc.) as the launch shafts?
-The locations of the maintenance, reception and launch shafts would be in separate locations so access, support and staging facilities would also be separate.
-Luke Miner 3/11/2020 Responded 5.36 2/26/2020 Dr. Mel Lytle Are the safe haven shafts included as part of the planned In the previous project, "safe haven" shafts were identified to allow for maintenance and repair of the tunnel boring machine outside of the tunnel.
+Gwen Buchholz 3/11/2020 Responded 5.35 2/26/2020 Mike Moran The locations of the maintenance, reception and launch shafts would be in separate locations so access, support and staging facilities would also be separate.
+Luke Miner 3/11/2020 Responded 5.36 2/26/2020 Dr. Mel Lytle In the previous project, "safe haven" shafts were identified to allow for maintenance and repair of the tunnel boring machine outside of the tunnel.
 These shafts are referred to as "maintenance shafts" in the Delta Conveyance Project.
-3/11/2020 5.37 2/26/2020 Dr. Mel Lytle The ITR report sought to determine if CEQA could have an approach for the unknowns.
-How can that comment be assimilated?
+3/11/2020 Responded 5.37 2/26/2020 Dr. Mel Lytle assimilated?
 The Big Bertha TBM used on the Alaska Way Viaduct got stuck 1,000ft. into the tunnel drive.
 How is that type of possibility going to be addressed from the engineering point of view?
 During the ITR team review, it was discussed that use of maintenance shafts approximately every 5 miles with full maintenance procedures at those shafts would substantially reduce the probability of failure between shafts.
 In addition, it is understood that tunnel boring machine technology is continually evolving and many of the maintenance procedures can be completed from within the tunnel.
 The ITR team documented one case study which included a main bearing being replaced from inside the tunnel.
 Technology will continue to change significantly five years from now when the Delta Conveyance Project is projected to be under construction.
 During the design phase, additional ITR reviews will be conducted to incorporate new technologies.
 DCA is being conservative in planning full maintenance shafts every five miles in order to avoid the need for an emergency shaft.
-3/11/2020 Responded Responded 5.38 2/26/2020 Lindsey Liebig In order to provide adequate comments on any questionnaires or proposed siting, we need actual maps and coordinates.
-Stakeholders primarily want to know if it the project comes through their property.
+3/11/2020 Responded 5.38 2/26/2020 Lindsey Liebig or proposed siting, we need actual maps and coordinates.
 Locations of potential facilities, at this time, will be presented at the March 11, 2020 SEC meeting.
 However, these locations could change in the future.
 Andrew Finney 3/11/2020 Responded